-Attacking cars $\ensuremath{\textbf{MUST}}$ avoid cars that are in a non attacking position.
+Attacking cars MUST avoid cars that are in a non attacking position.

 (Any inference that one can legitimately hit all stationary cars has been removed from the rules.)
+Drivers must only drive in the correct direction.
+When the way is blocked by the wall or another

-(g) Drivers must only drive in the correct direction.
-When the way is blocked by the wall or another vehicle one may reverse to clear the obstruction.
+- vehicle one may reverse to clear the obstruction.

-Drivers must not travel in the wrong direction unless the way is blocked by the wall or another vehicle.
+Drivers must not travel in the wrong direction unless the way is blocked by the wall or another - Drivers must not travel in the wrong direction unless the way is blocked by the wall or another rehicle.